 I have a few ideas that I think could really be a success.
 I started researching “how to patent an idea” but have been bombarded with information.
 I have no clue where to start, and I have only a limited budget.
 What should be my first step?

-Your question is one I get a lot.
+This is a question I receive quite frequently.
 The patent process can be complex and knowing where to begin and how to responsibly pursue your inventions in a cost-responsible manner is not always easy, particularly for first time inventors.

-I have worked with independent inventors and small businesses for years and I specialize in helping those with limited budgets make the most out of the money they have to work with.
-The key is to develop a strategy that makes sense within your resources and one that doesn’t invest unnecessarily or recklessly.
+Next, once you get a sense for the laws, rules and challenges, you absolutely must work on a budget.
+I have worked with independent inventors and small businesses for years and have helped many with limited budgets make the most out of the money they have to work with.
+It is possible to start with a limited budget and doing things step by step within the budget you have and still succeed.
+In fact, an inventor I started working with back in 2008 is now on the verge of huge success.It is possible to succeed even starting with a limited budget, but you really do need to plan ahead and develop a strategy that makes sense within your resources and one that doesn’t invest unnecessarily or recklessly.
 This conserves resources in a responsible way, while still laying the ground work for obtaining the benefits and protections offered by the patent laws.
 The nightmare scenario you need to avoid is spending to much on any one invention that winds up going nowhere.
 If this happens you not only lose what you invested, but you also potentially lose valuable funds that could be used to pursue the next great idea you have.
 Over the years as I have worked with inventors and musicians what I have learned is that creative people are rarely, if ever, only going to create once.

-I have written a number of articles to explain how to start the process in a responsible way.
+We have a number of articles to explain how to start the process in a responsible way.
 Take a look at:

 A lot of inventors will do their own patent search first, if it is OK then file a provisional patent application.
 Then on the road to filing a nonprovisional patent application they have a professional patent search done and reviewed by a patent attorney or patent agent.
 A search is always better to start, but resource limitations are what they are and sometimes strategies need to be developed to move forward under less than ideal circumstances.
 If you want to do your own patent search first, which is a good idea, definitely read Patent Searching 101, which explains how to do a good search.
 Please do realize, however, that at some point you really will need a professional search.
 Professional searches will find far more than an inventor can find because searchers do this for a living 40 hours a week for years.
 They are extremely good at finding whatever is available to be found.
 So start on your own, but be careful not to invest a lot of money simply because you didn’t find anything.
 If you cannot find anything similar to your invention based on your own search please read No Prior Art for My Invention.

-I have also created a do-it-yourself provisional patent application system called the Invent & Patent System that you might be interested in using.
+I have also created a do-it-yourself provisional patent application system called the Invent + Patent System that you might be interested in using.
 This unique system, on which I have a patent application pending myself, allows you to create a provisional patent application for filing with the United States Patent Office.
 What you can do yourself is obviously not going to be as good as what a patent attorney could do, but the system does create good applications if you actually follow through and use the examples and templates to guide you.
-The cost to use the system is $189, and then the price you would have to pay to the US Patent Office for filing would be $110.
-This is how I have taught law students to draft applications over the years and it has proven to be quite successful.
+The cost to use the system is $99, and then the price you would have to pay to the US Patent Office for filing, which is currently $130 if you are a small entity.
+Using the Invent + Patent System is how I teach law students to draft applications over the years and it has proven to be quite successful.

 About the Author